Methodology

 Competitor Disclosures

-Discount competitor's 4E shows share gains accelerating.
-Targets premium segment as "structurally vulnerable."
+Discount competitor’s 4E shows share gains accelerating quarter-on-quarter.
+Capex guidance increased.
+Explicitly targets the premium segment as “structurally vulnerable to value migration.”

 Economic Data

 Category growth decelerating.
-Consumer sentiment below average.
-Household budgets under pressure.
+Consumer sentiment below long-run average.
+Household budgets under pressure from mortgage resets and insurance costs.
+Discretionary wallet share contracting.

 Alternative Data

-SEEK: hiring in ops, cuts in corporate.
-Web traffic up but conversion metrics suggest channel remains dilutive.
+SEEK postings: hiring in ops and logistics, cuts in corporate and marketing.
+Web traffic up but conversion metrics suggest online channel remains dilutive to margins.
+Foot traffic data shows trade-down patterns persisting.

 Academic Research

-"Price investment to defend share" rarely reverses to prior margins.
-Post-inflationary sensitivity persists 3–5 years.
+Literature on “price investment to defend share” shows margins rarely recover to prior levels.
+Post-inflationary consumer price sensitivity persists 3–5 years.
+Structural share shifts in grocery tend to be permanent.

-Base rate for recovery lower than narrative implies.
+Base rate for recovery is lower than the narrative implies.

 Evidence Alignment